Things to do on a Central Coast of California Road Trip – Pinnacles, Parks, Pinot, and Paddling

 San Luis Obispo

-The largest city in the area is San Luis Obispo or SLO.
-I made a stop at the Mission in San Luis Obispo, which is one of the chain of missions in California from the Mexican border up to Sonoma north of San Francisco.
+The largest city in the area is San Luis Obispo, or SLO.
+I made a stop at the Mission in San Luis Obispo, which is one of the chain of missions in California from the Mexican border up to Sonoma, north of San Francisco.
 The missions were placed a day’s ride apart and were used by the Spanish as part of their efforts to colonize the area.
-The Mission in San Luis Obispo is right in the heart of downtown and is one of the prettiest missions in the chain.
+The Mission in San Luis Obispo is situated right in the heart of downtown and is one of the most picturesque missions in the chain.

 San Luis Obispo Mission Gardens

-San Luis Obispo is a college town, the home to Cal Poly, and has been declared recently as one of the best places to live in the United States.
+San Luis Obispo is a college town, the home to Cal Poly, and has been declared one of the best places to live in the United States.
 The downtown has a great college-town feel, with some interesting coffee shops and eateries.
-Parking is a bit tricky as all of the parking is metered.
-There are a few large parking garages spread around downtown, where parking is free for the first hour.
+Parking can be a bit tricky, as all parking is metered.
+There are a few large parking garages located downtown, where parking is free for the first hour.

 Coast by Pismo Beach